kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated cee shop website with HTML CSS and JavaScript
+Animated coffee shop website with HTML CSS and JavaScript